Inventory & Sales in Detail

 For how to enter piece-level measures, see Entering Tally Receipts.

-Stock-in document details: When viewing a stock-in document's details, it shows the photo, number, product name, color, piece-level measures, pieces, total quantity, warehouse, and notes.
+Stock-in document details: When viewing a stock-in document's details, it shows the photo, number, product name, color, width (taken from the sample's nominal width), piece-level measures, pieces, total quantity, warehouse, and notes.
+For stock-in documents entered in Advanced mode, the piece detail view also shows gross length / weight (kg) / batch number / production date / grade columns (the purchase order's piece detail view does too).
 Printing (using a Document Editor template) and editing are supported.

 4.2 Stock-Out